Close

 Note this project is a learning/sharing camp and not a standard workcamp.
 This project has a smaller volunteer work part and puts a bigger emphasis on the personal learning process than on the community impact.

-In this project SEEDS will organise a night photography and aurora hunting (Northern Lights) workshop in the city or in the vicinity of Reykjavík.
+In this project SEEDS will organise a night photography (Northern Lights) workshop in the city or in the vicinity of Reykjavík.
 This will take place during late evening and possibly into the night.
 Northern lights are a natural phenomenon depending on solar activity and meteorological conditions; we cannot guarantee you will see northern lights, but the night photography workshop will be organised anyway.

 Accomodation and food